o1-labs/o1js/README-dev.md

-# How to develop SnarkyJS
+# How to contribute to the SnarkyJS codebase

 This README includes information that is helpful for SnarkyJS core contributors.